NewProfilePic App: Innocent Photo Fun, or a Privacy Risk?

 "This feels exactly like the FaceApp situation, with one important difference: the world is at war with Russia now," he told me.

 Back in 2019, a similar app, FaceApp, was all the rage -- you could use it to age a photo of yourself or alter it in other creative ways.
-It was also based in Russia, and the FBI ended up investigating the app.
+It was also based in Russia, and the FBI investigated the app.

 "Many Russians are great developers," Sullivan told me.
 "Many Russians who learned to program there and now live abroad run very successful companies.
 The world needs Russian programmers."

-But Sullivan understands that Russia's invasion of Ukraine, and Russia's president, Vladimir Putin, leave many suspicious of Russian-based apps.
+Sullivan understands that Russia's invasion of Ukraine, and Russia's autocratic president, Vladimir Putin, leave many suspicious of apps related to Russia in any way.

 Artificial intelligence researchers, he says, are "desperate" to acquire large datasets they can feed into a computer to perfect their algorithm.